Dash-OS/set-queue/README.md

 # SetQueue

 Extremely simple FIFO Queue using ES6 Set.
+Note that Set's require every value to be unique so this is generally better suited for dealing with situations other than simple values.

 ### Example